life2free/news-assistant/README.md

 ### Getting Started

-I deployed the project on Netlify, Click [here](https://thunderous-news-assistant.netlify.app) to experience it.
+Deployed the project on Netlify, Click [here](https://thunderous-news-assistant.netlify.app) to experience it.

 ## Contribute